Perfectionism is a heavy yoke to bear – anyone who’s played this game knows how excruciating it can be.

 Perfectionism can be…

-- Slow – in practice, many people prefer to receive work that’s ‘done’ over ‘perfect’
+- Overly slow – in practice, many people prefer to receive work that’s ‘done’ over ‘perfect’

 - Picky – doesn’t always play well with others